Robxon/RobPreme/README.md

    ```
    $ python main.py
    ```

+ The program will ask you about the color and the keyword.
+Based on your response it will try to find item matching these criteria within subpage specified in settings.
+In case of match it will automatically start checkout process in browser.

  \* In case of occurence of captcha, it has to be solved manually in order to finalize the checkout.

  \* The program has been tested in EU region and may not work in other zones.